wpdevelopersclub/WPDC-Child-Theme/README.md

-# Know the Code Child Theme
+# WPDEC Child Theme

-This [Genesis-powered](http://www.studiopress.com/features/) child theme is for [Know the Code](https://KnowTheCode.io).
+This [Genesis-powered](http://www.studiopress.com/features/) child theme is for [WP Developers' Club](https://wpdevelopersclub.com).
 It handles serving up the styling and HTML markup for the site.
 It's modular, Sass-ified, and [gulp](https://knowthecode.io/labs/part-3a-automating-tasks-gulp) running.
 It serves up a minified version of the stylesheet to keep the assets lean and mean.
 And it uses Bourbon and Neat just for fun.

 Want to build your own Genesis starter theme?
 No problem.
 We have a [hands-on lab](https://knowthecode.io/labs-guide/lets-build-custom-developers-genesis-starter-child-theme) that walks you through the process step-by-step.
 Go build your own and save yourself a ton of time and money.